Linear growth of translation lengths of random isometries on Gromov hyperbolic spaces and Teichm\"uller spaces: Teichm uller space and its geometry

 \subsection{Translation lengths of mapping classes}

-So far, we observed that the directions guided by $\phi$'s are persistent in the geodesic associated with a concatenation $w$ of guided mapping classes.
-Our next aim is to relate these recorded directions with the translation length of $w$ and observe the effect of pivoting.
+So far, we observed that the directions witnessed by repulsive sequences of mapping classes are persistent in the final geodesic.
+Our next aim is to relate these recorded directions with the translation length of $w$ and analyze the effect of pivoting.